betterscientificsoftware/bssw.io/Events/2025-04-scicodes-workshop.md

 - Event Website: https://scicodes.github.io/workshop-2025/
 - Organizers: Consortium of Scientific Software Registries and Repositories (SciCodes)

+An Alfred P. Sloan Foundation funded symposium and 2nd collaborative workshop for editors and maintainers of scientific software registries and repositories

 The [Consortium of Scientific Software Registries and Repositories (SciCodes)](https://scicodes.net/) 2nd Collaboration Workshop, scheduled for April 10-11, 2025 in Washington, DC, will bring together editors and maintainers from a wide range of scientific software registries and repositories as well as open research software advocates and expert practitioners.

 The workshop’s primary goals include: